 When my father and I began the final stage of our move North, we had Bill for company.
 Our purple Henry J had a small rental trailer hitched to the back.
 I spent the entire trip sitting and napping in the back seat. and my father and Bill alternated driving.
 At the end of our journey, as a token of gratitude for his work, friendship, and help with our move, my father gave Bill our purple Henry J and he drove back home in it.

 A few years later, we were living in an apartment in Greenwich Village and my father received a letter that upset him.
 I still have a visual memory of him standing in our living room and explaining that Bill had been mistakenly locked up as a drunk when he’d had a heart issue.
-He was upset at the news.
-I don’t remember how much time passed between that and when Bill had a fatal heart attack, but when my father learned that he had died at the age of 49, he was crushed and broke the news to me.
+I don’t remember how much time passed between that and when Bill had a fatal heart attack, but when my father learned that Bill had died at the age of 49, he was crushed and broke the news to me.
 It was only 9 years since our move, and they’d stayed in touch.
-I always liked the fact that my father wrote a poem to give him a moment of immortality.
+I’ve always liked the fact that my father wrote a poem about Bill to give him a moment of immortality.

 — E. Glaze